 Instead of driving your own car, consider taking part in a guided tour.
 It’s more eco-friendly, and our knowledgeable park guides will turn the drive into an enjoyable and informative experience.

 Avoid idle time.
 Every year in the US, idling motor vehicles costs Americans about $2.9 billion and generates 14.6 million tons of carbon dioxide.
 If you anticipate being parked for more than 10 seconds, (or are stuck in a wildlife jam or road construction) turn off your engine to save fuel, reduce maintenance, reduce emissions, and save money.

 Sleep on it.
-The new lodges at Canyon Village have received the United States Green Building Council’s Leadership in Energy and Environmental Design (LEED) Gold certification.
+The lodges at Canyon Village have received the United States Green Building Council’s Leadership in Energy and Environmental Design (LEED) Gold and Silver certifications.
 They feature recycled or renewable materials, are energy efficient, and used building processes that eliminate waste.
-They were recently named one of the 5 Hotels for the Eco-Conscious Traveler by the NY Times.
+They were also named one of the 5 Hotels for the Eco-Conscious Traveler by the NY Times.

 By incorporating these tips into their Yellowstone visit, collectively, we can make a huge difference in the protection of the land and incredible natural resources in the Yellowstone region for future generations!

 For more travel experiences to Beautiful Places on Earth™ available from Xanterra Travel Collection and its affiliated properties, visit xanterra.com/explore.